breezy-team/loggerhead/README.txt

 LOGGERHEAD
 ==========

-[ version 1.2 for bazaar 1.2 ]
+[ Version 1.2 for Bazaar 1.2 ]

-Loggerhead is a web viewer for bazaar branches.
+Loggerhead is a web viewer for Bazaar branches.
 It can be used to navigate a branch history, annotate files, perform searches... all the usual things.